-Your Second Funding Year for the purpose of CIPA is always the funding year following your First Funding Year, even if you apply for Telecommunications Services only or if you don't apply at all.
+Your Second Funding Year for the purpose of CIPA is always the funding year following your First Funding Year, even if you apply for telecommunications services only or if you don't apply at all.
 In general, you must be in compliance with CIPA at the beginning of your Second Funding Year.
 The only exception is if you are prevented from certifying compliance because state or local procurement rules or regulations or competitive bidding requirements prevent the making of the certification.
-In this case you can request a waiver for your Second Funding Year on FCC Form 486, Item 6b or 6c, or FCC Form 479, Item 6d or 6e.
+In this case you can request a waiver for your Second Funding Year on FCC Form 486 or FCC Form 479.
 You cannot request a waiver simply because you aren't yet in compliance or for other reasons.

-You must be in compliance with CIPA at the beginning of your Third Funding Year.
+If you qualified for a waiver in your Second Funding Year, you must be in compliance with CIPA at the beginning of your Third Funding Year.